 The exam will consist of an oral examination lasting at least one hour.
 The main purpose of the examination will be to ask questions about the honors thesis, but the candidate may also be asked to discuss other topics that are related to the thesis.
 Students should check with their advisors about the protocol for oral exams within the department or program.

 The examining committee will determine if an honors designation will be awarded, and if so, at what level (Honors, High Honors, or Highest Honors).
 In reaching its decision about awarding honors, the committee will be guided by the quality of the honors thesis and by the candidate's performance on the oral examination.
-Please note that the Biology, Chemistry, Computer Science, Economics, English, Environmental and Health Sciences, Government, International Relations, Kinesiology & Health Science, Film & Media Studies, Mathematics, Neuroscience, Physics, Psychology, and Public Policy departments/programs assign only Honors (rather than High or Highest) to successful projects.
+Please note that the Art & Art History, Biology, Chemistry, Computer Science, Economics, English, Environmental and Health Sciences, Government, International Relations, Kinesiology & Health Science, Film & Media Studies, Mathematics, Neuroscience, Physics, Psychological Sciences, Public Policy, and Religious Studies departments/programs assign only Honors (rather than High or Highest) to successful projects.
 Geology only awards Honors and High Honors to successful projects.

 G. Reporting of Level of Honors